 deadlines for meeting those directives.
 The decision of

-the hearing examiner or arbitrator to grant or deny
+the administrative law judge or arbitrator to grant or deny

 emergency relief shall be considered an order of the

 Commission unless the Commission enters its own order within 2 calendar days of